Maths higher GCSE

 Are there any other costs?
 Is there anything I need to bring?

-You need to bring a lined A4 writing pad, pen and a folder for assignments/handouts.
+The most important thing to bring is your dedication, enthusiasm and commitment!
+You also need to bring a lined A4 writing pad, pen and a folder for assignments/handouts.
 You will need to buy a textbook and an appropriate calculator.
 Your tutor will give you details of these in the first class.
 Some basic Maths equipment will be needed e.g. a ruler, a protractor, compasses and pencils.
 Access to a computer is required as Google Classroom will be used on the course.
 If you are on a low income you may be able to apply to the Bursary Fund for help with the costs of the course (e.g. fares, books, materials)

 You will need to buy a textbook and an appropriate calculator.
 Your tutor will give you details of these in the first class.
 You will also need some basic Maths equipment e.g. a ruler, a protractor, compasses and pencils.